hwanggu-corgi/hwanggu-log/update.md

 3. 자기야, 나 잘 하고 올게♥♥ 사랑해♥♥♥♥

-4. Corgi working on creating Chat application♥♥ #120
+4. Corgi working on creating Chat application♥♥ #121
-    - Corgi working on backend of the chat application♥♥ #81
+    - Corgi working on backend of the chat application♥♥ #82
         - Corgi completed working on adding participants on enter♥♥
-    - Corgi working on frontend of the chat application♥♥ #113
+    - Corgi working on frontend of the chat application♥♥ #114
+        - Corgi refactoring code♥♥
-        - Corgi preventing unauthorized users from accessing chat page♥♥
+        - Corgi completed preventing unauthorized users from accessing chat page♥♥
         - Corgi completed working on adding participants x enter♥♥